 - Guide 1: How to Remove Kabe “firstname.lastname@example.org” from Windows.

-- Guide 2: Get rid of Kabe “email@example.com” from Mac OS X.
+- Guide 2: Get rid of Kabe “email@example.com” on Mac OS X.

 - Guide 4: Erase Kabe “email@example.com” from Mozilla Firefox.